crowdcode-de/jndi-properties-factory/README.md

         </bindings>
     </subsystem>

 Add your properties files into the de/crowdcode/jndi/properties folder.
 For instance a app-config.properties file.
-The `PropertyClasspathFactory` provides two options to define the property file.
-First, the jndi name ends with the properties file name.
+The `PropertyClasspathFactory` provides two options to define the properties file.
+First, the jndi name ends with the properties filename.
 So the jndi name `java:/app-config` leads to `app-config.properties`.
 Second, you define a system property `java:/app-config` that contain the properties file name.

 ##License